 Dr. Michael Delahoyde

-Washington State University -- Spring 2013
+Washington State University -- Spring 2017

-Questions will be drawn from the material after the first exam: that's Kitchen Sink Art, Minimalist Music, on through to the end of all other materials since.
-Check the online updated syllabus for an index, and Angel for all art movements and images, music tracks, and links to literature notes and quotations.
+Questions will be drawn from the material after the first exam: that's Kitchen Sink Art, Jealousy, Minimalist Music, on through to the end of all other materials since.
+Check the online updated syllabus for an index, and Blackboard for all art movements and images, music tracks, and links to literature notes and quotations.

 I. IDENTIFICATIONS.
-[Total 30 points.]
+[Total 26 points.]

 II.
 QUOTATIONS.
-[Total 40 points.]
+[Total 50 points.]

 A combination of identification and significance questions will follow quotations from the literature, art images, music excerpts, film clips, and the other relevant materials selected for their representativeness of our discussions on key points ever since the previous exam.
-In the spirit of 21st-century cooperation (?), this section of the exam may be a collaborative effort: that is, you may work with one partner in the class.
+In the spirit of 21st-century cooperation (?), or desperation, this section of the exam may be a collaborative effort: that is, you may work with other in the class.
 Just be wise in your establishment of boundaries; there is no reason you need to accept any teaming up at the last minute any knave who you're not sure you've even seen in class during most of the semester.
 You certainly may opt to work solo.

 III.
 TAKE-HOME ESSAY.
-[Total 30 points.]
+[Total 24 points.]